System Design Space

 • Every activity is idempotent: re-execution must not corrupt business state.

-• Every external call and the overall workflow has explicit timeout/deadline boundaries.
+• Every external call and the overall process have explicit timeouts and deadlines.

 • Compensations are business-valid reverse actions, not only technical rollbacks.

-• Workflow logic is versioned so running instances can finish on older behavior safely.
+• Workflow logic is versioned so running instances can finish under older rules.

-• Every workflow state is observable through metrics and tracing.
+• Every workflow state is visible through metrics and tracing.

 Reliability checklist

-• Every workflow has a stable business key (for example, `orderId`) and a dedup policy.
+• Every workflow instance has a stable business key, such as `orderId`, and a deduplication policy.

-• Activities avoid hidden nondeterministic behavior unless wrapped in side-effect primitives.
+• Activities avoid hidden nondeterministic calls unless wrapped in explicit side-effect primitives.

-• Errors are split into retryable vs non-retryable with distinct handling policies.
+• Errors are split into retryable and non-retryable classes with different handling policies.

-• Manual operations (`resume`, `terminate`, `retry from failed step`) are documented as runbooks.
+• Manual operations such as resume, terminate, and restart from a failed step are documented as runbooks.

-• Orchestration SLO is measured separately: start latency, completion latency, failure rate.
+• The orchestration SLO is measured separately: start latency, completion time, and failed-process rate.

 Implementation Risks